Freelunch-AI/docs/brunos_notes.md

         1. __High Level:__ help with project selection, do project resource estimation, manage project roadmaps/milestones, schedule meetings with Zoom/Meets API, see developer/data scientist/engineer productivity (based on their repo contributions, artifact production, bug detection, config/monitoring actions, integration setup and anonymous coworker comments data), setup developer/data scientist/engineer onboarding steps, get anonymous feedback from your ml engineers (important to address reasons making them unhappy).
         2. __Low Level (like Jira):__ manage state of features (todo/in-progress/done), issue tracking & branch visualizations, highlight release (PR to release branch)s & link to their CI/CD report and check code reviews.

-    2. __Track Project History (Activity Logs)__: the history of all Evaluations, metrics reaching tresholds (production bugs), Automated & User actions (actions that modify the ML System (acompanies notes) and internal Freelunch actions.
+    2. __Track Project History (Activity Logs)__: the history of all Evaluations, metrics reaching tresholds (production bugs), Automated & User actions (actions that modify the ML System (acompanies notes) and internal Pizza actions.
 Also contain metadata such as user ID, role, project, IP adress, Authentication method used) can be retrieved, exported, downloaded & stored in external storage.
 The history of the project is usefull for: plotting the evolution of the project; measuring the amount of manual & automated operation actions; see who did what; undo operation actions (before action & after action have the same commit, so git/github/gitlab/gitea (self-hosted) alone wont be able to solve our problem

 * __ML Engineers & Managers/Leads__ get:

     1. __AI-assisted MLOps: *MLOPs Copilot*__
         1. __Development__
             1. __High Level Assistance__
                 1. Question-aswering.
-About: mlops in general, your project, your codebase, design patterns or how to use Freelunch.
+About: mlops in general, your project, your codebase, design patterns or how to use Pizza.
                 2. Help with being up-to-date with new research papers & tools, by searching new rising tools/data/models/papers, filtering and summarizing them for you; via something like a RSS feed.
             2. __Low-level Assistance__
                 1. Setups (e.g., "give me a spark/koalas cluster setup with enough computing power to make x featured datapoints/second, given my spark/koalas script" or "give me minimal instance that can solely run my model with x amount of latency");